vbichov/vagrant-elk/README.md

 # Vagrant ELK stack

 2 Hosts installation:
-  - grafana host (with grafana on it)
-  - elk host with elasticsearch, logstash and kibana on it
+ - host with ELK and grafana in it + dummy log generating app

 Installation Steps: